Parents Appreciating Teachers & Staff (PATS)

 Keep Music Alive

 At a time when music is being cut from schools around the country, Primary Music in Irvine is funded entirely through donations to IPSF from parents and community.

 IPSF works together with the school district to ensure that each child in every school, TK-3rd grade, receives quality music education.
 Why?
-Because we know that early exposure to music promotes collaboration and communication skills, creativity, self-expression, and leadership to improved academic performance.
-Music is essential if we want to truly offer a world class and well-rounded education to our students.
+Because we know that early exposure to music leads to improved academic performance.
+Music promotes collaboration, communication, creativity, self-expression, and leadership skills, essential components to a well-rounded education for our students.

 IPSF fully funds the Primary Music Program provided to students in kindergarten through third grade.
 This program provides students with a solid foundation in musical concepts in a fun, supportive environment.
 IPSF also provides funding for instructional assistants for the 4th -6th grade Instrumental Music program, enabling a richer learning experience for students.

 A ten-year study, which tracked over 25,000 middle and high school students, showed that students in music classes receive higher scores on standardized tests than students with little to no musical involvement.
 The musical students scored, on average, sixty-three points higher on the verbal section and forty-four points higher on the math sections of the SATs than non-music students.

 Source: Judson, Ellen.
 “The Importance of Music.”
 Music Empowers Foundation.
 N.p., n.d.
 Web.
 1 Oct.
 2013.